cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 $$\frac 3+\log(()$$

-One option is to generate random strings and only save the ones that are meaningful.
-The obvious problem with this is that it would be wasteful, and generate many useless strings.
-It would be preferable to generate functions and already know that they're syntactically correct.
+One option is to make random strings and only save the ones that are meaningful.
+The obvious problem with this is that it would waste time generating useless strings.
+It would be preferable to create functions and already know that they're syntactically correct.

 ### Functions as trees